athenian-computational-thinking/sleep-in-assignment-template-old/README.md

-# Master CT Assignment Template
+# CT Assignment Template

-Use this master template to create CT Assignment Templates.

 ## Problem Description
 The parameter weekday is True if it is a weekday, and the parameter vacation is True if we are on vacation.
 We sleep in if it is not a weekday or we're on vacation.
 Return True if we sleep in.

 ## Example
 ```